VOLTTRON/volttron/services/core/Darksky/README.rst

 The Dark Sky agent requires an API key to be configured in order for users to request data.
 A user of the Dark Sky agent must obtain the key themselves.

-It is intended that each system running a copy of the Dark Sky agent use its own api key.
-This is to ensure that API call tracking features work as intended.
+API call tracking features will work only when each agent instance uses its own api key.

-Each key has the limitation of 1000 daily API calls, after which the service indicates "daily usage limit exceeded" and data will not be returned.
-As the VOLTTRON team desires to keep VOLTTRON services free, the agent is limited to 1000 API calls.
+If API key is shared across multiple dark sky agent instances, disable this feature by setting  api_calls_limit = -1.

-To help with data availability, data is cached for reuse in later RPC requests.
+As of writing, dark sky gives 1000 daily API calls free for a trial account.
+Once this limit is reached, the error "daily usage limit exceeded" is returned.
+See https://darksky.net/dev for details

-By default performance mode is set to False to ensure that the maximum amount of data is cached.
+By default performance mode is set to True and for a given location and time period only the requested data points are returned.
+Set performance_mode to False to query all available data for a given location and time period if you want to cache all the data points for future retrieval there by reducing number of API calls.